iust-psychos/IranSanad-Back/README.md

     DB_PORT=YOUR_DB_PORT
     DB_ENGINE=django.db.backends.postgresql_psycopg2 # You can change this as per your database this is for postgresql
     ```
+- Create a database
+    open your DBMS and create a database with the name you have provided in the `.env` file
 - Run the migrations
     > **Note:** You can run the migrations using the following command:
     ```bash